UKCloud/documentation/articles/other/other-ref-promon.md

 The *Security Operations Service* page in the UKCloud Portal, accessed via the navigation panel under *Monitoring*, shows the number of logs processed against the UKCloud platform by our Security Operations Service.

+All Portal users can access the *Cyber Security News* page.

 Any threat information specific to your account is raised as a My Calls ticket to ensure that it's seen in a timely manner by the relevant person.

-> [!NOTE]
-> To view the *Security Operations Service* page, you must have **Read** monitoring permissions on the page.
-For more information, see [*Portal permissions*](../portal/ptl-ref-overview-permissions.md#permissions-for-monitoring).

 ### Example security incidents